The Bank of Mum and Dad is 9th Biggest Lender

 With many young people struggling to find the money to put down a cash deposit, it comes as no surprise that the majority are leaning on their parents to help them find the money (AKA the bank of Mum and Dad).

-If you’ve made plans for your parents to help you financially, then just be aware that there’s a set procedure to follow as this money has to be officially ‘gifted’.
+So if you’ve made plans for your parents to help you financially, just be aware that there’s a set procedure to follow as this money has to be officially ‘gifted’.

 What is gifting money and what does it involve?